lojainsyed/PIM-compiler/proposal.md

 ## 4. Target / Output Language
 - **Output of the compiler:**
-The output of the compiler is an assembly-like sequence of Processing-in-Memory (PIM) ISA instructions, defined by a domain-specific, research-based instruction set [1].
+The output of the compiler is  Processing-in-Memory (PIM) ISA instructions, defined by a domain-specific, research-based instruction set [1].
 These instructions explicitly represent scalar, vector, and matrix operations intended for execution within memory-centric architectures.
 - **Reason for choosing this output language:**
 The PIM ISA described in [1] introduces specialized instructions that significantly reduce data movement by performing computation directly inside memory.
 Targeting this ISA allows the compiler to clearly demonstrate how high-level matrix-based programs can be translated into domain-specific PIM instructions, highlighting the interaction between compiler design and emerging hardware architectures.